namomedia/ios-sdk/README.md

 Change Log
 ========

+**Version 2.2.0 - January 24, 2014**
+* Deprecate NAMOAdCell cellHeigthWithData:andWidth: and NAMOAdCell cellSizeWithData: in favor of NAMOAdCell cellHeightWithWidth: and NAMOAdCell cellSize
+* Don't show an ad when it would be the last item in a stream.
+* Fix a bug that could cause an awkward animation when calling namo_insertRowsAtIndexPaths.

 **Version 2.1.2** - *January 17, 2014*
 * Bug fix - fix App Install cancel button appearance in uncommon cases.
 * Bug fix - fix bug that could cause duplicate impression counting.